 Lake Trends for Nutrients

-In conjunction with assessments performed to identify impaired lake segments, the IWR includes a methodology specifically designed to evaluate the potential nutrient enrichment of lakes.
-This methodology relies largely on the interpretation of trends in the annual average TSI as indicative of changes in lake water quality (details of the methodology to identify both long- and short-term trends indicative of declining lake water quality are described in Subsection 62-303.352[3], F.A.C.).
+Although assessments performed to identify impaired lake segments evaluates current nutrient status, the IWR incorporates additional methodologies which evaluate trends in the nutrient enrichment status of lakes.
+The latter methodologies interpret trends in the annual average TSI as indicative of changes in lake water quality (details of the methodology to identify both long- and short-term trends indicative of declining lake water quality are described in 62-303.352[3], F.A.C.).
+Both long- and short- term trends are addressed:

-To identify long-term trends, the IWR methodology first determines segment-specific baseline (“historical minimum”) TSI values.
-These baseline values are then used to calculate segment-specific threshold values set at a 10-unit increase in the TSI.
-Subject to data sufficiency requirements, for each lake segment and year in the current assessment period, annual average TSI values are calculated and compared with the segment-specific threshold values.
+To identify long-term trends in nutrient status, segment-specific baseline (“historical minimum”) TSI values are determined.
+Baseline values are then used to develop segment-specific threshold values which are calculated as a 10-unit increase in the TSI.
+Subject to data sufficiency requirements, for each lake segment and year in the current assessment period, annual average TSI values are calculated and compared to segment-specific threshold values.
 Annual average TSI values from the current assessment period that exceed threshold values are interpreted as an indication that lake water quality has deteriorated over time.

 The identification of short-term trends is limited to analyses of annual average TSI values from within the current assessment period.
-Since the IWR methodology focuses on the identification of impaired waters of the state, it has not explicitly sought to identify trends where water quality is improving over time; however, if for a particular lake segment the minimum five-year moving average TSI from the current assessment period is less than the historic baseline TSI, this would suggest that lake water quality for that lake segment has improved over time.
+Since the IWR methodology focuses on the identification of impaired waters of the state, it has not explicitly sought to identify trends where water quality is improving over time; however, if for a particular lake segment the ”historic average TSI from the current assessment period is less than the historic baseline TSI, this would suggest that lake water quality for that lake segment has improved over time.

 Methodology To Establish Lake Segment–Specific Baseline TSI Values